“Over/Under”: Pixar Edition

 Lightyear: overrated

 This is among the worst Pixar movies (still decent though).
-I haven’t heard much about it one way or the other except for a lot of trolls complaining about the usual stuff, which is worse that useless as criticism.
+I haven’t heard much about it one way or the other except for a lot of trolls complaining about the usual stuff, which is worse than useless as criticism.

 The time travel/relativity angle is interesting enough, but the characters are mostly dull.
 Buzz himself is unlikeable, even after his redemptive arc.
 Some of the side characters are alright.
 The cat is of course the star of the show and the thing that makes the movie worth watching.